nv-tlabs/NKSR/ZEUS_DL.md

 ### WANDB Sweep

 To run hyperparameter sweep, first write a config file like `sweeps/*.yaml`.
-Then run on `ws`:
+Then run on the local machine (master):
 ```shell
 wandb sweep sweeps/<CONFIG>.yaml
 ```

-Then, on NGC, run:
+Then, on the remote cluster, run:
 ```shell
 CUDA_VISIBLE_DEVICES=... wandb agent <SWEEP-ID> --count 1
 ```